EzeIcons

 Making Icons Accessible: A Developer's Guide to ARIA and Semantic SVG

-Decorative icons add visual interest or reinforce meaning that is already expressed in nearby text.
-A search button that says "Search" with a magnifying glass icon — the icon is decorative.
-A list item with a chevron arrow beside text that already links to the next step — the arrow is decorative.
+If no, the icon is decorative.
+A search button labelled "Search" with a magnifying glass icon — the icon adds visual polish but zero information.
+A list item with a chevron arrow next to link text — the arrow is decorative.

 <button>